 Looking at the top of the welterweight division it’s starting to look like an aging weight division in my opinion.
-With many of the top welterweights in their mid 30s or looking to move up in weight With the likes of Manny Pacquaio now in his 40s, Crawford talking about even moving up in weight and retiring, and even Spence as well talking about moving up to super welterweight eventually.
-It definitely leaves an opening for a new future for one of the glamour divisions of boxing.
+With many of the top welterweights in their mid-30s or looking to move up in weight With the likes of Manny Pacquaio now in his 40s, Crawford talking about even moving up in weight and retiring, and even Spence as well talking about moving up to super welterweight eventually.
+It definitely leaves an opening for a new future for one of the glamorous divisions of boxing.

 But who could that be?
 In this boxing list, I take a look at 10 boxers who could potentially fight out over the next few years to become the number one welterweight in the division.

 I have based this list on the current activity, achievements, and talent from when I published this list (Aug 2021).
 Some of the fighters are yet to fight at welterweight, but I wouldn’t be surprised if many of them end up in the 147lb division at some point.